The Apache 2 ITK MPM

 Installation

-If you can't apply a patch, you probably should not be using this. :-) However, several distributions now include mpm-itk as a choice alongside the other MPMs; in alphabetical order:
+You should probably use a package from your distribution if you can.
+Several distributions now include mpm-itk as a choice alongside the other MPMs; in alphabetical order:

-If you know of any I missed, or if you have included mpm-itk in your favourite distribution, please drop me a note (see below).
+If you know of any I missed, or if you have included mpm-itk in your favorite distribution, please drop me a note (see below).
 I'd always be happy to expand this list :-)

 Configuration

-The new configuration settings compared to the prefork MPM are:
+The new configuration settings over the prefork MPM are:

-AssignUserID and NiceValue can be set wherever you'd like in the Apache configuration, except in .htaccess.
-MaxClientsVHost can only be set inside a VirtualHost directive.
+MaxClientsVHost can only be set inside a VirtualHost directive; all others can be set wherever you'd like in the Apache configuration, except in .htaccess.

 Quirks and warnings

-The lack of socket passing also leads to another minor quirk: if you connect to httpd, make a request and then make a request on the same connection that gets handled by a different uid, mpm-itk simply shuts down the connection.
-This is perfectly legal according to RFC2616, and all major clients seem to handle it well; the web server simply simulates a timeout, and the client just opens a new connection and retries the request.
+The lack of socket passing also leads to another minor quirk: If you connect to httpd, make a request and then make a request on the same connection that gets handled by a different uid, mpm-itk simply shuts down the connection.
+This is perfectly legal according to RFC 2616 section 8.1.4, and all major clients seem to handle it well; the web server simply simulates a timeout, and the client just opens a new connection and retries the request.
 However, there is a small performance hit, and thus you should avoid including content from multiple uids in the same page.

-Note that mpm-itk is experimental software; and we've done a fair amount of stress testing, but it's nowhere as tested as, say, prefork.
+Note that mpm-itk is nowhere as tested as, say, prefork.
 That being said, it's being run in production at several sites in the world, both hobbyist and commercial, some as large as ~10 million hits a day.

 Licensing